Thanks for joining me today.

 While I’m definitely the over-the-top excited kind, who can’t sleep because I’m planning projects in my head, I have known many students and customers over the years who become so overwhelmed when they get new craft materials, that they literally can’t make a start.

-I’ve had a few club members also tell me that they are overwhelmed by the quantity in the club kits… and I totally get that.
+I’ve had a few customers tell me that they are overwhelmed by the quantity in my digital kits… and I totally get that.
 Some people already have like a zillion ideas running around in their heads and they simply need to match up the graphics with the ideas, while others have no clear projects in mind, so there are endless options.

 If you are wondering what to make this week… let’s see if I can get you started on a project!